TusharPardhe/XPT-Extension/README.md

 # XPT Browser Extension

 A simple browser plugin built with ReactJs that allows users to save and monitor their XRP ledger accounts in real-time, visit this [link](https://xptxrpl.com/#/) to know more about the extension.
-All the features are listed below:

 Related Repositories:
 1. [XPT Backend](https://github.com/TusharPardhe/xpt-backend)